sztrzask/maklipsa.github.io/_posts/2016-12-19-Making-bits-faster.md

 See it?<br/>
 I've hit Excel (and Google docs for that matter) precision and in the 52th power of 2, it was rounded in a strange way.
-So instead of getting `1 125 899 906 842 624` I've got `1 125 899 906 842 620` :|
+So instead of getting `1 125 899 906 842 624` I've got `1 125 899 906 842 620` :| There goes two hours lost on debugging the applications.

 ## Results